 Activities to avoid after IUI

-Doing a pregnancy test too early
+Having a pregnancy test done too early

 After undergoing IUI treatment, it is understandable if you feel anxious and impatient to know the results.
 However, it is important to wait at least two weeks before taking a pregnancy test.